stay1st/drum-machine/README.md

-# Drum Machine- A Simple Beat Maker
+# Drum Machine - A Simple Beat Maker

 Have fun making beats!
-See what you could come up with!
+Let's see what you could come up with!

 ## How to use?

-CLick or Press one of the following keys to hear a sound sample play:
+Click or Press one of the following keys to hear a sound sample play:
 `QWEASDZXC`

 ### The Toggle Switch and Knobs